SAP/ui5-webcomponents/docs/6-contributing/04-website-samples.md

 # Creating Website Samples

-Components features or states are demonstrated via samples.
+The website app is developed in its own package `packages/website`.
+Components features or states are demonstrated via samples meant for consumers.
+The samples are placed in `/packages/website/docs/_samples` folder.

+**For example:**
+The Button samples can be found in `/packages/website/docs/_samples/main/Button`

 ## Run the Website